Pediatric Surgery

 Highly qualified

-And dedicated team of Neonatal and Paediatric surgeon, Neonatologists, Intensivists, Anesthetists.
+Highly Qualified & Dedicated Team of Neonatal and Pediatric surgeon, Neonatologists, Intensivists, Anesthetists.

 Latest and the best equipment